Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 Separate PXE and management networks¶

 This section describes how to configure a dedicated PXE network for a management bare metal cluster.
 A separate PXE network allows isolating sensitive bare metal provisioning process from the end users.
-The users still have access to Container Cloud services, such as Keycloak, to authenticate workloads in managed clusters, such as Horizon in a Mirantis OpenStack for Kubernetes cluster.
+The users still have access to MOSK management services, such as Keycloak, to authenticate workloads in MOSK clusters, for example, using Horizon.

 Note